 ID: BABYLON began in late 2018 with conversations and interviews with young people with experience of migration and from a broad range of backgrounds.
 The interests, hopes and fears they discussed form the basis of all we do and make on the project.

-Right now, groups of young people in each of the partner countries are making performance pieces.
-They’re either touring or will tour their ‘home’ countries and to one other partner country.
-The young people will come together in April 2019 to meet, get to know each other and perform at a Youth theatre festival at Théâtre du Pélican – in Clermont-Ferrand, France.
+Groups of young people in each of the partner countries made performance pieces to tour their ‘home’ countries and to one other partner country.
+The young people came together in April 2019 to meet, get to know each other and perform at a Youth theatre festival at Théâtre du Pélican – in Clermont-Ferrand, France followed by an international tour in 2020.

 The project partners are all theatres or theatre companies who regularly work with young people.
 They formed ID: BABYLON in response to issues impacting teenagers today, including the rise of extremism and nationalism and issues around migration and the movement of people.
 We hope it will help foster a sense of European citizenship for young people involved, which will help them to look beyond the borders of their origin.